AndresKasekamp/foss4g-2025/README.md

 ## 🏃 Running

-1. Make sure you node installed.
+1. Make sure you have node installed

 ```bash
 node -v